March 25, 2021

 There are many different types of leukemia, affecting both children and adults.
 Acute forms of leukemia require immediate treatment compared to chronic leukemia, which is typically slow to progress.
 Along with acute or chronic, leukemia is classified as either lymphocytic or myelogenous.

 Lymphocytic leukemia means that the abnormal cells that grow in the bone marrow are lymphocytes.
-Lymphocytes are a type of white blood cell that, when healthy, help to fight off infection.
-When cancerous, these cells make it hard for the body to properly fend off infections and cause the patient to be prone to developing infections.
-There are two different types of lymphocytes, T lymphocytes and B lymphocytes.
+Lymphocytes are a type of white blood cell that, when healthy, helps to fight off infection.
+When cancerous, they make it hard for the body to properly fend off infections and cause the patient to be prone to developing infections.
+These B lymphocytes are affected by lymphocytic leukemia.
+T lymphocytes and B lymphocytes.
 B lymphocytes, also called B cells, stay in the bone marrow after being formed and make antibodies.
 B cells are the lymphocytes affected by lymphocytic leukemia.
 T lymphocytes will be discussed further on.
 Acute Lymphocytic Leukemia (ALL) is the most common form of childhood leukemia and Chronic Lymphocytic Leukemia (CLL) is the most common form in adult leukemia.

-Myeloma is a type of blood cancer that affects plasma cells, which are white blood cells that produce antibodies that travel throughout the body.
-Produced in the bone marrow, Myeloma often occurs in multiple sites around the body, which is why it is often referred to as Multiple Myeloma.
-Myeloma cells can prevent the body’s normal production of antibodies, leaving the body open to infection, and interfere with the creation and function of red and other white blood cells.
-Left unchecked, the high number of these cells can cause kidney damage, pain in the bones, and even fractures.
+Myeloma is a type of blood cancer that affects plasma or white blood cells that produce antibodies that travel throughout the body.
+Produced in the bone marrow, Myeloma often occurs at multiple sites around the body, which is why it is often referred to as Multiple Myeloma.
+These cells can prevent the body’s normal production of antibodies, leaving the body open to infection, and interfere with the creation and function of red and other white blood cells.
+Left unchecked, a high number of these cells can cause kidney damage, pain in the bones, and even fractures.

 Symptoms of Blood Cancer